 Regardless of whether state law raises the floor of medical leave benefits, private employers are free to develop more comprehensive medical leave policies.

 Recognizing the role of competitive employment benefits in attracting and retaining a competitive workforce, many private sector employers provide more comprehensive benefits than those required by law.
-The HRC Workplace Project tracked 502 employers that extend FMLA-type leave to employees with same-sex domestic partners.
+The HRC Workplace Equality Program measures employers that extend FMLA-type leave to employees with domestic partners.

-- When defining the family members for which an employee is eligible to take leave, employers should make sure such definitions include same-sex partners as well as the children of a same-sex partner, regardless of biological or adoptive status.
+- When defining the family members for which an employee is eligible to take leave, employers should make sure such definitions include domestic partners as well as the children of a domestic partner, regardless of biological or adoptive status.

-- Include Gender Identity Disorder and procedures relating to gender transition as a qualifying condition for employer granted medical leave for both the employee and their partners.
+- Include Gender Dysphoria and procedures relating to gender transition as a qualifying condition for employer granted medical leave for both the employee and their partners.

-Number and Percentage of Employers with FMLA-Equivalent Partner Benefits
+Number and Percentage of CEI-rated Employers with FMLA-Equivalent Partner Benefits